About one out of every 200 software developers is blind. We know this because Stack Overflow asked 64,000 developers

 The question is: how can blind developers code when they can’t see the screen?

 freeCodeCamp contributor Florian Beijers was born blind.
 He’s able to code using a standard-issue laptop.
 He uses a piece of software called a screen reader.
 With it, he can select a line of text or code, and hear its contents read back to him at hundreds of words per minute.
 He wrote an article explaining how he’s able to code while blind.

-These are just two of the many developers out there who have figured out ways to code productively despite blindness.
+This is just one of the many developers out there who have figured out ways to code productively despite blindness.
 I hope this inspires you to keep coding despite whatever setbacks you face, and to encourage other people to do the same.